SapphireLab/Sapphire-TTS-Collection/Surveys/2024.11.15_WavChat_60P/Sec.03.md

 In the field of computer vision, a range of work ([Transfusion [256]](../../Models/CV/2024.08.20_Transfusion.md); [Show-o [221]](../../Models/_Basis/2024.08.22_Show-o.md)) has emerged that combines discrete and continuous representations, aiming to fully integrate these modes without information loss, and has already achieved success in certain areas.
 These approaches may provide valuable insights for the next generation of spoken dialogue systems.

-### 3.3.3·Single-Layer Quantizer vs Multi-Layer Quantizer
+### 3.3.3·Single-Layer Quantizer vs Multi-Layer Quantizer: 单层量化器和多层量化器

 As previously mentioned regarding compression rates, the number of quantizers must be carefully considered when using the speech codec.
 Currently, dialogue systems commonly use multi-layer quantizers, such as those in [EnCodec [43]](../../Models/Speech_Neural_Codec/2022.10.24_EnCodec.md), [SpeechTokenizer [249]](../../Models/Speech_Neural_Codec/2023.08.31_SpeechTokenizer.md), [SNAC [193]](../../Models/Speech_Neural_Codec/2024.10.18_SNAC.md) and Mimi ([Moshi [44]](../../Models/SpeechLM/2024.09.17_Moshi.md)).